arengu/arengu.github.io/docs/product/forms/fields.md

 Form does not accept any date that does not satisfy the chosen format.
 If you have to ask for a full date (including hour), use two different fields with date and time format respectively.

-**Useful for:** asking user her birthdate or a slot for a demo.
+**Useful for:** Asking the user her birthdate or a slot for a demo.

 **Available for:** [Date](#date-field) field.

 ### Default value

-Sets a value that will be assigned to that field when user does not specifies a value.
+Sets a value that will be assigned to that field when the user does not specify a value.
 This default value is assigned by backend, so it works even if you use a standard HTML form or the API.

 The specified value must satisfy any additional requirement or server will return an error.
 For example, if you set a minimum length, the default value cannot be shorter than the specified length.

-**Useful for:** setting a default department on contact request or assigning a standard priority on issue report.
+**Useful for:** Setting a default department on contact request or assigning a standard priority on issue report.

 **Available for:** [Yes/No](#yes-no-field), [Choice](#choice-field), [Date/Time](#date-time-field), [Dropdown](#dropdown-field), [Email](#email-field), [Number](#number-field), [Phone](#phone-field), [Text](#text-field) and [URL](#url-field) fields.